Our employees’ team spirit and engagement are core features of Groupe Beneteau’s strategy for sustainable growth.

 Focus on the Gender Equality Index in France

 This Index measures the differences in pay between women and men, identifying a 9% unjustified pay gap between women and men in France.
 The main French subsidiary SPBI S.A. reported a score of 84/100 for its gender equality index at the end of 2018.
-The scores for the French subsidiaries Construction Navale Bordeaux and BIO Habitat, as well as Groupe Beneteau’s overall score, will be announced by September 1, 2019.

 Since 2017, Groupe Beneteau rolled out ambitious recruitment plans leading to over 1,000 persons joining the company.